Amarjit Singh Sahi: Family

-His father's name is Ranvir Singh.
+His father's name was Ranvir Singh.

 Political career

 Sahi first became a member of Punjab Legislative Assembly in 2007 by winning election from Dasuya.
 He successfully contested again in 2012.
 He was appointed Chief Parliamentary Secretary for revenue.

 Personal life

 Sahi was married to Sukhjit Kaur Sahi, the present MLA from Dasuya.
 Sukhjit Kaur was nominated for Dasuya by BJP following Amarjit Singh's death.
 The couple had one son and one daughter.

 Death

 Sahi died due to a cardiac arrest on 3 June 2012 in Chandigarh.
 He was 55 years old at the time of death.
 He was admitted to PGIMER in Chandigarh following a cardiac arrest, where he died.